New Zealand Guide For Mountain And Photography Lovers

-When I first set my foot in New Zealand back in 2014 after many months of planning, visa applications and working two jobs to be able to save enough money for my journey, little did I know that New Zealand will change my life forever.
+When I first set my foot in New Zealand back in 2014 after many months of planning, visa applications, and working two jobs to be able to save enough money for my journey, little did I know that New Zealand will change my life forever.

-Not only did I start this website which eventually developed into a career, but I also discovered a country at the end of the World, which seemed to have it all: nice people, temperate climate and most of all landscapes that would take my breath away every single day.
+Not only did I start this website which eventually developed into a career, but I also discovered a country at the end of the World, which seemed to have it all: nice people, temperate climate, and most of all landscapes that would take my breath away every single day.

-After 15 months spent in New Zealand and a few trips back it still remains one of my favourite places in the World!
+After 15 months spent in New Zealand and a few trips back it still remains one of my favorite places in the World!
 Today I will be sharing a piece of this World with you so you too can live and breath it through my photos and with the help of my articles plan the perfect New Zealand holiday for yourself!

 The official hiking season stretches between November and April and if you chose New Zealand as your next holiday destination. you probably did so because of its access to the outdoors.

 My favourite time is autumn and in this part of the world autumn is in March, April and May.
 It’s also somewhat quieter in comparison to the busy summer season.
 Extrapolating from what I said earlier it’s best if you aim for March and April when planning a New Zealand road trip.